olinojohnpaul/JPWonderland/README.md

 ---

-### Welcome to my digital arcade, currently, there is only a single game, a boba serving dine-n-dash type game.
+### Welcome to my digital arcade!
+### Currently, there is only a single game, a boba serving dine-n-dash type game.
 ### Try to get the high score.
 Good luck!

 ### WIP (Work-in-progress)